dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 sshkey /root/.ssh/mykey
 ```

-**NFS Example:**
+### NFS Target Example

 ```bash
 nfs target.nfs.com:/target/path
 ```

+### **NOTE**

-**NOTE** When using the `NFS`or `SSH` directive, kdump automatically attempts to mount/connect the `NFS`/`SSH` target to check the disk space!
+- When using the `NFS`or `SSH` directive, kdump automatically attempts to mount/connect the `NFS`/`SSH` target to check the disk space!

-**NOTE** When you specify a dump target in the /etc/kdump.conf file, then the path is relative to the specified dump target!
+- When you specify a dump target in the `/etc/kdump.conf` file, then the path is relative to the specified dump target!

-**NOTE** When you do not specify a dump target in the /etc/kdump.conf file, then the path represents the absolute path from the root directory!
+- When you do not specify a dump target in the `/etc/kdump.conf` file, then the path represents the absolute path from the root directory!

+### Extend Kdump Mechanism

 The `kdump_post` directive specifies a shell script or a command that is executed after kdump has completed capturing and saving a crash dump to the specified destination.
 You can use this mechanism to extend the functionality of kdump to perform actions including the adjustment of file permissions.